Guillermo Cervera

-Guillermo Cervera Calonje (born in Madrid 1968, Spain) is a freelance photojournalist.
+Guillermo Cervera Calonje (born 1968, Madrid, Spain) is a freelance photojournalist.
 He is known for documenting subjects such as conflicts, social issues, and surfing.

 His photographs are regularly published in The New York Times, Newsweek, Marie Claire, The Guardian, Paris Match, Rolling Stone, La Vanguardia, ABC and El Mundo, EL Pais, National Geographic Adventure and have been exhibited in galleries in Madrid and Barcelona, Spain and New York.

 Early career

 Growing up in Madrid, Spain, Guillermo Cervera first discovered photography when he found a box filled with Playboy magazines his father had brought from the United States.
-“Then my father learned what I was doing and he emptied the box of Playboys and replaced them with National Geographic," Cervera said in an interview with Lens – The New York Times blog.
+"Then my father learned what I was doing and he emptied the box of Playboys and replaced them with National Geographic," Cervera said in an interview with Lens – The New York Times blog.
 It was in those old magazines that he first was dazzled by pictures of surfing.

 Initially his family rejected the idea to become a photographer and he was sent to the United States to study aerospace engineering.
 While in college, he went on learning photography.
 In 1993, at a friend's suggestion, he agreed to go to Bosnia to cover the conflict in Bosnia to cover the conflict.